Norma Miller, Lindy-Hopping ‘Queen of Swing,’ is dead at 99

 Her longtime manager and caretaker, John Biffar, announced her death.

-Among the cultural prodigies who arose after aviator Charles Lindbergh’s “hop” from New York to Paris in 1927 — hence the dance’s name — Miller, known as the “Queen of Swing,” was the youngest recruit and last survivor of the original Lindy Hoppers, the all-black Herbert White troupe that broke in at Harlem’s Savoy Ballroom and popularized the Lindy Hop with Broadway shows, tours of Europe and Latin America and Hollywood films.
+Among the cultural prodigies who arose after aviator Charles Lindbergh’s “hop” from New York to Paris in 1927 — hence the dance’s name — Miller, known as the “Queen of Swing,” was the youngest recruit and last survivor of the original Lindy Hoppers, the all-black Herbert White troupe that broke in at Harlem’s Savoy Ballroom and popularized the Lindy Hop in Broadway shows, on tours of Europe and Latin America, and in Hollywood films.

 In the movies, she danced and sang in memorable black-cast numbers in the Marx Brothers’ “A Day at the Races” (1937) and in the madcap Olsen and Johnson comedy “Hellzapoppin’” (1941).
 She later thrived as a choreographer, comedian, television actor and author, and was honored by the National Endowment for the Arts in 2003 as a conservator of the Lindy Hop.